QuintenQVD0/pterodactyl-documentation/docs/documentation/project/about.md

 ---
 slug: /project/about
-title: The Core Project
-hide_title: true
+description: About Us And The Community
 ---

 # About